aosabook/500lines/cluster/CHAPTER.rst

 Because the protocol is intended to handle node failure gracefully, we test a few failure scenarios as well, including the untimely failure of the active leader.

 Integration tests are harder to write than unit tests, because they are less well isolated.
-For Cluster, this is clearest in testing the failed master, as the active leader depends on every detail of the protocol's operation.
+For Cluster, this is clearest in testing the failed leader, as any node could be the active leader.
 Even with a deterministic network, a change in one message alters the random number generator's state and thus unpredictably changes later events.
 Rather than hard-coding the expected leader, the test code must dig into the internal state of each leader to find one that believes itself to be active.